 You probably already know if this is you, honestly.
 But here are the signs in case you’re still on the fence.

 You keep saving tattoo ideas but never booking the appointment because nothing feels exactly right.
-You have a specific person, story, or piece of yourself you want represented and you can’t find anyone else’s design that captures it.
+You have a specific person, story, or piece of yourself you want represented, and you can’t find anyone else’s design that captures it.
 You’ve seen too many cookie-cutter tattoos and you don’t want yours to look like one of them.
-You’d rather wait six months for the right design than next week for the wrong one.
+You’d rather wait six months for the right design than rush next week into the wrong one.

 What Makes a Design Truly Tattoo-Ready

 The line work has confidence and weight variation that needles can replicate.
 The composition holds up at the actual size of your tattoo—not just at art-print scale.
 The negative space breathes properly so the piece reads cleanly from a few feet away.
-The symbolic elements stay sharp even after a few years of skin movement.
+The symbolic elements stay sharp even after a few years of skin movement and natural fading.

-So when an artist designs specifically for tattoo, all of these things are considered before pen ever hits paper.
-That’s part of what you’re paying for.
+When an artist designs specifically for tattoo, all of these things are considered before pen ever hits paper.
+That’s part of what you’re paying for—not just the drawing, but the thinking behind every single line choice.

 Let’s Talk About Your Piece

 If you’re carrying an idea that deserves real art behind it, I’d love to hear about it.
-I take a limited number of tattoo commissions each year because each one takes serious creative time.
+I take a limited number of commissions each year because each one demands serious creative time.
 The conversations are always free, and there’s no obligation to book.